chidima-asika/book_manager/README.md

 Before running the project, make sure you have the following software and libraries installed:

 - MySQL Server: Download and install MySQL Server from the [official website](https://dev.mysql.com/downloads/).
 Follow the installation instructions provided.
-- MySQL Connector/J: Download the JDBC driver for MySQL from the [MySQL website](https://dev.mysql.com/downloads/connector/j/).
-Choose the appropriate version for your system and follow the installation instructions.
+- MySQL Workbench Comminity Edition: Another alternative that can be downloaded here [website](https://dev.mysql.com/downloads/workbench/).
+Follow the installation instructions provided based on your device.

 ## Installation